Mike Pompeo On Drone Strike That Killed Iran's Top Military Leader: 'We Got It Right'

 "It was the right decision.
 We got it right," Pompeo told reporters during a briefing at the State Department.
 He added that the strike "fit perfectly within our strategy in how to counter the threat of malign activity from Iran more broadly."

 Pompeo's remarks come days after President Trump ordered the attack that killed Maj.
-Gen. Qassem Soleimani, the top commander of Iran's elite Quds Force, in Baghdad Friday.
+Gen. Qassem Soleimani, the top commander of Iran's elite Quds Force, in Baghdad on Friday.

 Pompeo was also asked about Trump's controversial threat to strike 52 sites inside Iran, including cultural ones, if Iran carries out retaliatory attacks.